conan-io/docs/conan_v2.rst

 <https://docs.conan.io/en/latest/reference/conanfile/dependencies.html#dependencies-interface>`_
 to get information about dependencies.

-Commands that dissapear in 2.0: copy
+Commands that disappear in 2.0: copy
 ------------------------------------

 Do not use the ``conan copy`` command to change user/channel.
 Packages will be immutable,